Minimize Risks and Test Your Minimum Viable Product

 - business viability in a specific market.
 The project may be promising, but market conditions sometimes don’t favor launching certain positions.

-Money & time are too valuable resources to spend them on developing a knowingly losing product, aren’t they?
+Money & time are too valuable resources to spend on developing a knowingly losing product, aren’t they?

 Best MVP testing strategies